 Although it has been around for some time, the ThinkPad X1 is in our opinion, the best Laptop for Hackintosh out there.
-It uses an i7-5600u processor with a base clock of 2.6 GHz that can be boosted to 3.2 GHz.
+It uses an i7 (11th generation) processor with a base clock of 2.1 GHz that can be boosted to 4.4 GHz.

-The 14-inch resolution of 2560*1440 feels quite sharp and impressive.
+The 14-inch resolution of 1920×1080 feels quite sharp and impressive.
 The backlit keyboard does its job well.
-The Laptop weighs around 6 pounds and does feel heavier than a normal Macbook.
-The battery life was around 6 hours during the testing phase.
-Other cool features include a fingerprint sensor and a card reader.
+The Laptop weighs around 1.99 pounds and does feel heavier than a normal Macbook.
+The battery life was around 13 hours during the testing phase.
+Other cool features include a Thunderbolt 4 port and 3 years warranty period.

-The Aspire E5 is a good budget option for customers who are interested in having their own Hackintosh laptop.
-It uses an i5 processor, the 6200u which runs at a clock speed of 2.3 GHz.
-It uses 8 Gb of ram and 1 TB of hard disk space.
+The Aspire 5 is a good budget option for customers who are interested in having their own Hackintosh laptop.
+It uses an i7 11th gen processor which runs at a clock speed of 2.8 GHz.
+It comes with a large 36GB of ram and 1 TB SSD storage space.
 However, you can also easily upgrade the memory or hard disk if required.
 That is one of the best aspects of owning the Aspire series.

-It features a dedicated graphics card-The Nvidia GTX Geforce 940MX.
-The 940MX is a pretty decent graphics card that is capable of playing video games on decent settings.
-There is 1 USB 2.0 port but no USB 3.0 port.
-The battery life is pretty good and lasts around 9 hours.
+There is 1 USB 3.0 Type-C port, 1 USB 3.0 Type-A, and 1 USB 2.0 port.
 The display screen is 15.6 inches and Full HD.
 The Laptop was tested with Sierra 10.12.5 and it worked pretty well.
-Although the lack of SSD and DDR4 Ram might turn off some people, this is probably the best budget option for Hackintosh right now.
+This is probably the best budget option for Hackintosh right now.